SC36-11-1/Elias-Bitwayiki/White Paper.md

   		**Attributes** can be anything ranging from colour shape design or sound of the nft

 - Mutable attributes depending on input
 	- Interactive (Push button animations)
 	- Triggered when 2 or more in 1 collection
 - Mutable attributes depending on specific source
 	- Blockchain gas fees
+	- Date
  		- Seasons
 		- Migration Patterns
 - Special trading restrictions
 	- Can only be traded on specific days like full moons***
 	- Can only be traded at specific times of the day afternoon 11:11am to 1:11pm

 ### SECURITIES SET-UP
 - SAAS / Flash Stick Back Up (Pre Downloaded Software)